elucian/bee/syntax/overview.md

 * can be enumerated using comma separator ","
 * can be combined to create more complex expressions;
 * have type that is calculated using type inference;
-* can be assigned to variables using "value" or "modify" statements;
+* have a result that can be assigned to variables;
-* can be printed to console using "print" or "write" actions;
+* have a result that can be printed to console;

 **Examples**
 ```